 NOTE: The registration fee is not refundable.

-When you pay by credit card and do not receive a payment receipt, contact info [at] certifiedmedicalinterpreters [dot] org Do not try to register again as it will create duplicate accounts.
+When you pay by credit card and do not receive a payment receipt, contact staff [at] certifiedmedicalinterpreters [dot] org Do not try to register again as it will create duplicate accounts.
 Re-check the billing address for your credit card.
 If the address you submitted on the payment page does not match the billing address, the payment will be denied.

 - OREGON RESIDENTS - PLEASE READ THIS: If you are a resident of Oregon and are testing in a language other than Spanish, you do not have to pay the registration fee, thanks to a grant from your state.
 Please fill out the form with all mandatory fields completed, then click "no" when asked "will you pay online" and then proceed to click "agree" and then "submit."
 You will then be taken to a page that shows payment options (e.g. credit card) which you can safely ignore.
 When you land on that page asking for payment (credit card) information, you can safely close the window of your browser.
 If you are a resident of Oregon and are testing in Spanish you need to pay the registration fee.
 IMPORTANT: After you register, please email the registrar to notify that you registered as a resident of Oregon at staff [at] certifiedmedicalinterpreters [dot] org